Muhammad Toha: Biography

 Muhammad Toha was born in Jalan Banceuy, Suniaraja village, Bandung in 1927.
 His father and mother, Suganda and Nariah respectively, both came from Kedunghalang, Bogor.
 Toha was orphaned in 1929 when his father died and his mother remarried.
 After his mother divorced her second husband, Toha was taken in by his grandparents on his father's side.
 Toha began attending school at the age of seven, and continued his studies until the outbreak of World War II.

-During the Japanese occupation of Indonesia, Toha joined Seinendan, a paramilitary group organised by the Imperial Japanese Army to train Indonesian youth in hopes of creating a local collaborator army.
+During the Japanese occupation of the Dutch East Indies, Toha joined Seinendan, a paramilitary group organised by the Imperial Japanese Army to train Indonesian youth in hopes of creating a local collaborator army.
 Toha spent most of his time helping his grandfather in the district of Sunda, and working in a motor shop in Cikudapateuh.
 The Japanese army later employed Toha as a car mechanic in a military vehicle workshop, where he learned to speak Japanese.

 After Indonesia declared its independence on 17 August 1945, Toha was enlisted into Barisan Rakjat Indonesia (BRI), an Indonesian revolutionary militia led by Toha's uncle, Ben Alamsyah.
 Toha was promoted to commanding officer of Unit I of the BRI around the end of 1945.